The Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 10 cities.

-We then calculated the percent of residents that are Hispanic.
+We then calculated the percent of residents that are Hispanic or Latino.
 The percentages ranked from 42.3% to 3.7%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Georg took the distinction of being the most Hispanic, while Smyrna was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Georg took the distinction of being the most Hispanic or Latino, while Smyrna was the least Hispanic or Latino city.

 Elsmere is a town in New Castle County, Delaware, United States, bordering the city of Wilmington along Wilmington’s western border.
 According to the 2010 Census, the population of the town is 6,131.

 Milford is a city in Kent and Sussex counties in the U.S. state of Delaware.
 According to the 2010 census, the population of the city is 9,559.

 New Castle is a city in New Castle County, Delaware, six miles south of Wilmington, situated on the Delaware River.
 In 1900, 3,380 people lived here; in 1910, 3,351.
 According to the 2010 Census, the population of the city is 5,285.

 Wilmington is the most populous city in the U.S. state of Delaware.
 The city was built on the site of Fort Christina, the first Swedish settlement in North America.
 It is at the confluence of the Christina River and Brandywine River, near where the Christina flows into the Delaware River.
 It is the county seat of New Castle County and one of the major cities in the Delaware Valley metropolitan area.
 Wilmington was named by Proprietor Thomas Penn after his friend Spencer Compton, Earl of Wilmington, who was prime minister in the reign of George II of Great Britain.